Graduate Program in Brain, Behavior, and Cognition

 About the Program

-The Department of Psychology at Boston University is pleased to offer its Graduate Program in Brain, Behavior, and Cognition (BBC).
+The Department of Psychological & Brain Sciences at Boston University is pleased to offer its Graduate Program in Brain, Behavior, and Cognition (BBC).
 The BBC graduate training program is designed to rigorously prepare students for research and teaching careers in the following areas:

 Neurophysiology and molecular biology of learning and memory; animal models of neural dysfunction; developmental and adult neuropsychology.